Coreopsis 'Double the Sun' (Tickseed)

 More About Coreopsis ‘Double the Sun’

-Flowering begins in late spring and continues steadily through summer, especially when spent blooms are lightly deadheaded.
-The foliage forms a neat, upright clump of fine-textured green leaves that stays attractive even between flushes of bloom.
-This variety thrives in heat and sun, making it a dependable performer in Southern gardens and other warm climates where long-lasting color is essential.
+Flowering begins in late Spring and continues steadily through Summer, particularly if you give it a light deadheading now and then.
+The plant forms a tidy, upright clump of fine textured green foliage that stays clean and attractive even between bloom cycles.
+It thrives in heat and full sun, which makes it a strong performer in Southern gardens and other warm climates where dependable, long lasting color is essential.

 Why We Like It (Our Trials)